-You could save good money by simply walking to the next stop.
+You could save a good amount of money by simply walking to the next stop in order to enter into a different bus zone.
 Check the bus operator’s website for a network map and ticket prices.

 Avoid peak times

-However you travel, don’t compromise safety just to save a buck, though.
+However you travel, please don’t compromise safety just to save a buck, though.

 Borrow a pass